tedlasai/ae-video-platform/README.md

 ```

 ### Prepare the four-dimensional data
-If the data is sorted following the naming convention, all you need is to run the code in `prepare_data.py`.
+If the data is sorted following the Canon naming convention, all you need is to run the code in `prepare_data.py`.
-Otherwise, you need to run the code in `prepare_data_2.py` and make sure you change the naming convention and padding based on your image naming style.

-<b>Recall that you need to adjust the `read_path` variable inside the code to the directory where the images are stored in your machine</b>
+<b>Recall that you need to adjust the `read_path` variable inside the code to the directory where the images are stored in your machine.</b>